tropicbliss/NodeSniper/README.md

 ## Alright, jokes aside:

 This sniper was made because I just wanted to make a sniper for fun.
 It is also easy to use, platform-agnostic, and easily extensible.
 It is however quite a basic sniper at the moment.
+However, it does support Microsoft authentication.
 I am in no way a professional, and don't expect frequent updates.
 ## Credits ❤️

 - [MCsniperPY](https://github.com/MCsniperPY/MCsniperPY) for referencing the APIs used.